tomrausch/kubernetes_public/doc/Deploy A MySQL Database On Kubernetes.md

 +--------------------+
 ```

+### Access The MySQL Database From Outside The Kubernetes Cluster
+Access the MySQL database from outside the Kubernetes cluster with these parameters
+- Host: mysql.master-node
+- Port: The "xxxxx" in the "80:xxxxx" port of the Service "ingress-nginx-controller"
+  - If the "80:31479" port of the Service "ingress-nginx-controller" is "80:31479/TCP", use the port 31479

 ### References
 - [Configure a Pod to Use a PersistentVolume for Storage](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/)
 - [Deploying MySQL on Kubernetes](https://medium.com/@midejoseph24/deploying-mysql-on-kubernetes-16758a42a746) | [Joseph Ariyo](https://medium.com/@midejoseph24/), Medium